loqoman/Vision/2020/README.md

   * `display` - Used to controll if methods in `poseEstimation` should draw on the passed frame.
 Drawing can be computation intensive, but invaluable when debugging
     * Nb: This value is *forced* to `True` In picamStreamer
   * `hsvRangeLow` / `hsvRangeHigh` - Upper and lower bounds of `cv2.inRange`, implemented in the method `targetUtils.threshholdFrame()`
+  * `camIntrensics` - Sub-Dict which holds [camera intrensics](https://docs.opencv.org/2.4/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.html) (Chiefly `focalLength` and `principalPoint`) values.
+Note that a given set of camera intrensics corresponds to a unique **camera and operating resolution**.
+    * `poseEstimation` searches for the sub-dict under the key 'camIntrensics', however other configs have amera intresnsics ucnder a differnet key, this can be useful for storing calibration data of a backup camera.
+      * In the case of `moduleDebuggingConfig`, three cameras were calibrated (one primary and two backup), and physically marked as cameras 'A', 'B', and 'C'.
+Even through the code never looks for these values, their intrensics were recoded in the config for future use.
+* Finally, the `state` sub-sub-dict was added near the tail-end of the 2020 season to allow for easier access of `target` objects, and the potential to change operating mode on the fly.
+  * In the 2020 season, there was a planned pipeilne which would feature the camera 'switching' operating resolutions.
+The camera would run a non-pnp, low resolution 'inital search' of a frame to determine (rougly) where the points of interest were for a pnp computation, then the full-resolution imagine would be searched for the points of interest, but only where the low-resolution image ballparked the points.
+This strategy was never implemented.

 #### Visually